shawngraham/cdh2020/content/en/week/1/github.md

 ### Setting up a 'repository' for your work

 A 'repository' is just a folder that you've shared on Github.
 There are two ways to do this; the easy way and the more complex way.
-Luck you, you have _already_ done the easy way - you selected the initialize with a readme, and it's already present in your browser.
+Luck you, you have _already_ done the easy way - you selected the `initialize with a readme`, and it's already present in your browser!

+{{< alert theme="info" >}}
+To create new repositories, just click on the `+` button on the top right of your Github page when you're logged in.
+You might want to go ahead now and create repositories for week 2 through to week 6.
+Remember to tick off the `initialize with a readme` box.
+{{< /alert >}}

-But if you didn't tick that box off, you've embarked on the more complex way.
-In the screenshot below, I created a new repository but did not initialize it.
+But if you didn't tick the initialize box, you've embarked on the more complex way.
+In the screenshot below, I created a new repository but I forgot to initialize it, and now I'm looking at this page:

 ![non-initialized git](/images/github/github-complex.png)

 If this is you, do not despair.

+#### When you've forgotten to initialize a new repo:

 1. If you have a PC, [click on this link to download and install git](https://git-scm.com/download/win).
-2. make a new directory on your computer **with the same name as the repo you created above**.
+2. Make a new directory on your computer **with the same name as the repo you created above**.
 In my example, that would be `week-two`.
 3. On a PC, right-click on the folder and select 'open a command prompt here'.
 On a Mac, go to System Preferences, select Keyboard > Shortcuts > Services.
 Look for 'New Terminal at Folder' and tick the box.
 Open your finder; find the folder you created, right-click and select 'open Terminal here'.
-4. Do you see where, in your browser at github, it says '...or create a new repository on the command line'?
-Type in each line exactly as it is there, in order.
+4. Do you see where, in your browser at github, it says `...or create a new repository on the command line`?
+Type in each line exactly as it is there (beginning with `echo`), hitting enter at the end of each line, in order. **If the command works, you'll just be presented with the next prompt.** The computer only ever responds when there is output to print - which often means only when there is an error message to report.

 Ta da!
 You can now go to `github.com\<your-user-name>\your-repo` and you'll see it all there tickety boo.